Skip to content

 4. Difficulty Coordinating Travel:

 • Flights and Accommodation: Alaska is a highly popular summer destination, and flights and accommodations, especially in the charming smaller towns near our float trip put-in points, tend to book up rapidly.
-This has been the case for many Katmai area trips in 2025.
+This has been the case for many Katmai area trips this year.
 Delaying your fishing trip booking can also result in higher prices and limited options for your essential travel arrangements.

 • Floatplane Logistics: All of our exceptional remote float fishing locations are accessed via reliable floatplanes.
 These flights require careful coordination with your trip dates and can become harder to secure or more expensive as the season approaches, potentially increasing the overall cost of your adventure.